Jack Branning: Reception

 Much media response to the character has centred around Maslen's good looks, with the Daily Express commenting: "At last.
 Someone remotely attractive comes to Albert Square."
 The Mirror similarly referred to him as "the new hunk on the Square", as well as "the hottest property on EastEnders".
 Inside Soap praised Maslen's transition between roles, declaring his performance as Jack to be "flawless".
 However, The Times were more critical, writing of 2007's New Year's Eve episode: "The alleged erotic tension between Ronnie Mitchell (Samantha Womack) and Jack Branning (Scott Maslen) was so underplayed as to be invisible."
 A reporter writing for the Inside Soap Yearbook 2017 (released in November 2016) described Jack's return as "a great arrival", before adding that he "made a very attractive birthday gift for Walford's Ronnie".

 Maslen was nominated for 'Best Actor' at the 2011 Inside Soap Awards.
 In August 2017, Maslen was longlisted for Best Actor at the Inside Soap Awards.
 He did not progress to the viewer-voted shortlist.

 Scenes broadcast on 3 January 2017, in which Jack struggles to tell Amy and Ricky that Ronnie and Roxy have died, were praised by bereaved children's charity Grief Encounter.
 A spokesperson for the charity said, "We are very thankful that such a high profile TV show has chosen to bring such a relevant issue to the forefront.
 Children's grief is normally a taboo subject, which needs to be talked about openly.
 EastEnders has handled the subject with an honest outlook, in that so many parents don't know how to tell their children the truth."
 The charity's founder, Dr Shelley Gilbert, said the storyline was "so important to highlight the real struggle parents have when telling their young children that mummy or daddy has died" and said that Jack was having a "very real response in not knowing when and how to tell the children".

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Jack 44th on their ranked list of the best EastEnders characters of all time, calling him a "ladies man" and commenting that he "has been hailed one of the Square’s hottest properties since 2007.
+Lock up your daughters."